xiaoya0105/HW10DHSGroup2/README.md

 Main function: #Xiaoya
 Goal: reads in ShortenClientMerged.txt, then construct a "time-series" graph where the x axis is ratio of people who received mental health in one famile (each CaseID) (for now assume the case # is assigned chronologically) and the y axis is the number of open and closing times of each case.
 Will do so by calling AggregateByCase and send its output to PlotByTime for a scatter plot.

+Data cleaning functions:  #Jia Yang
+Goal: Create functions for x,y,z
+x: number of people receiving Mental Health Service in each family
+y: number of case close time in each family
+z: number of people in each family

 Graphing functions: #Alberto
 Goal: scatterplot with a smoothing regression line.
 Consider fractional on the x axis for mental health services, and y is # of cases